-When making redundancies, part of the requirements on employers is to ensure fair selection criteria are identified and used so as to avoid acting unfairly and unlawfully.
+When making workers redundant, one of the requirements on employers through the redundancy process is to ensure fair selection criteria are used so as to avoid acting unlawfully and risking costly tribunal claims.

-What is the last in first out method?
+What is the last in first out approach?

-There are various different ways of identifying a pool for redundancy selection and whom to make redundant, including the last-in-first-out method (LIFO).
+There are various different ways of identifying a pool for redundancy selection, including the last-in-first-out method (LIFO).

-The LIFO method involves selecting employees on the basis of their service.
-This means that those with the shortest length of service will be selected for redundancy first, or scored the highest, while those with a longer service time with their employer will be selected last or scored the lowest.
+The LIFO method involves selecting employees on the basis of their employment service.
+This means that those with the shortest length of service will be selected for redundancy first, or scored the highest using a redundancy matrix, while those with a longer service time with their employer will be selected last or scored the lowest.

-When making redundancies you must always follow a fair procedure, without discriminating against certain individuals or groups.
-Relying on length of service redundancy selection criteria can theoretically be lawful where fairly applied, although in many cases it can constitute indirect discrimination that requires objective justification in order for the discrimination to be fair.
+When making redundancies, as an employer you are legally required to follow a fair procedure, without discriminating against certain individuals or groups.
+Relying on length of service redundancy selection criteria can theoretically be lawful, provided they are fairly applied.
+However, depending on the circumstances, LIFO may constitute indirect discrimination, requiring objective justification in order for the discrimination to be deemed lawful.

 A PCP is discriminatory in relation to a relevant protected characteristic of B’s if: